 I have been in the training world for many years now.
-My involvement in training programs could be tracked to as far as 2004, where I was involved with the “Mental Recovery Program” in Aceh.
+My involvement in training programs could be tracked to as far as more than a decade ago, where I was involved with the “Mental Recovery Program” in Aceh.
 More recently, I have been facilitating in various training and workshop programs in capacity building for teachers, senior students, as well as senior officers in companies and schools.
 I have also facilitated on other areas, such as entrepreneurship skill building, motivation, implementation of adult learning in parenting, writing skills for senior officers, training on Emotional Quotient & Spiritual Quotient, and many more.

 As you might see, from the pattern of my work, my passion is to facilitate the balance between world and spiritual life.
 The passion I have has brought me the paths of vibrant facilitating career.
-I have been working with corporations (private and state-owned), as big as International Labor Organization (ILO), Dompet Dhuafa (DD), PT.
+I have been working with corporations (private and state-owned), as big as International Labor Organization (ILO), Dompet Duafa (DD), PT.
 Krakatau Steel, PT.
-Palyja, PT.
-Nestle Indonesia, as well as to education institutions.
+Pallyja, PT.
+Nestle Indonesia, as well as to education institutions, as varied as Universitas Syekh Yusuf, Universitas Negeri Tirtayasa, and Pondok Modern Gontor.
 But I also have been involved in training and workshop projects assigned by the Ministries of Republic of Indonesia, such as the Ministry of Religious Affairs, Ministry of Sports and Youth Affairs, Office of Educational Affairs of Banten.

 I enjoyed being involved in professional development programs because I believe that professionals have the ability to lead a better life and with their spiritual life in balance, they would lead an even-more-impactful-better lives for themselves as well as for others.
 Our society can change into betterment when professionals, either in sky-rise buildings, in Ministries, or in schools, understand and apply the work and spiritual life balance into virtuousness.